Dick Schultz

 Dick Schultz (born September 5, 1929) is an American retired sports coach and administrator.
-He served as the head baseball coach at the University of Iowa from 1963 to 1970 and at the school's head men's basketball coach from 1970 to 1974.
+He served as the head baseball coach at the University of Iowa from 1963 to 1970 and as the school's head men's basketball coach from 1970 to 1974.
 Schultz was the athletic director at Cornell University from 1976 to 1981 and the University of Virginia from 1981 to 1987.
 He was as the executive director of the National Collegiate Athletic Association (NCAA) from 1988 to 1993 and the United States Olympic Committee (USOC) from 1995 to 2000.

 Biography

 Schultz is a native of Kellogg, Iowa.
 After graduation from Central College in Pella, Iowa, in 1950, Schultz began his coaching career at Humboldt High School in Humboldt, Iowa.
 He turned down a chance to play baseball for the St. Louis Browns organization in order to teach and coach.
 Over a ten-year period, Schultz taught biology and served as an assistant football, and head baseball and basketball coach.